silverbulletmd/silverbullet/libraries/Library/Std/Editor/Signature.md

 #meta

-Sign the current block: append `-- @you`, marking the text as written by you rather than addressed to you.
+Sign the current block: append your username, or `-- @self` on an owner-only deployment without account usernames, marking the text as written by you rather than addressed to you.

 ```space-lua
 local function blockEndOffset(text, pos)